-This accelerated degree program enables students to complete their bachelors in physical education and masters in health education in an accelerated fashion, in as little as five years.
-When qualified Brockport undergraduate physical education majors are admitted to this accelerated degree program, they may take up to 12 graduate credits of coursework in physical education, all at the undergraduate tuition rate.
+This accelerated/combined degree program enables students to complete both their bachelor’s degree in Physical Education and master’s degree in Health Education in as little as five years.
+Qualified Brockport undergraduate physical education majors admitted to this program may take up to 12 credits of graduate coursework in health education (all completed online) while simultaneously completing their undergraduate physical education requirements.
+Tuition for these graduate credits are billed at the undergraduate tuition rate.
 These credits may apply to undergraduate and graduate degree requirements simultaneously.
-Upon finishing all undergraduate degree requirements and graduating in good academic standing in the combined degree program, students matriculate directly into the MSEd health education program.
+Upon the successful completion of all undergraduate degree requirements in Physical Education, students matriculate directly into the MSEd health education program.

 Admission to the Program

-Admission to this highly selective combined degree program is restricted to Brockport history students who have:
+Admission to this highly selective program is restricted to SUNY Brockport Physical Education Teacher Education who have:

-- transfer students must have completed at least 12 credits at SUNY Brockport
+- Completed at least 60 undergraduate credits; transfer students must have completed at least 12 credits at SUNY Brockport.

-- students must obtain a grade of a C or better in all Physical Education Professional PEP classes, BIO 221, PES 413, and all undergraduate Health Education (PBH) courses.
-Additionally, students must obtain a grade of a B- or higher in all graduate level courses even if they are taken while the student is still an undergraduate
+- Completed both BIO 221 (or its equivalent) and a mathematical-based Statistics course (e.g. MTH 243) with a grade of “C” or better.
+Additionally, once admitted to the program, students must obtain a grade of a B- or higher in all graduate level courses (even if they are taken while the student is still an undergraduate).

 All applicants must complete the multi-step process managed by the Center for Graduate Studies.